Construction Disputes: What Causes Them & How to Promote Early Resolution

 4.1 Balance of Power

 Once the project is complete, the balance of power and leverage between the contracting parties changes and is moved from the contractor to the owner.
-During construction, the contractor has the potential for applying some level of leverage to facilitate and agree on changes as the project is still ongoing and depending upon the circumstances involved, the possibility of achieving completion without a series of ongoing and protracted disputes can sometimes help promote flexibility towards the possibility of settlement.
+During construction, the contractor has the potential to apply some level of leverage to facilitate and agree on changes as the project is still ongoing, and depending upon the circumstances involved, the possibility of achieving completion without a series of ongoing and protracted disputes can sometimes help promote flexibility towards the possibility of settlement.
 As soon as the owner has taken possession of the project, the ability to foster an agreement using the project itself as a basis of discussion is dramatically decreased, if not eradicated.
 The contractor has very little left of substance to bargain with other than to be faced with the onset of expensive dispute resolution procedures to recover the monies to which it believes it is entitled.

-Any claim or dispute that can be settled early and particularly while construction is ongoing is likely to be a better all-around solution for both parties than allowing the matter to continue post completion, even if one or both parties compromise with regard to the nature and level of any such settlement.
+Any claim or dispute that can be settled early particularly while construction is ongoing is likely to be a better all-around solution for both parties than allowing the matter to continue post completion, even if one or both parties compromise with regard to the nature and level of any such settlement.

 4.2 Project Losses